 Most of the templates I found on the HomeSchool Share Website.
-We combined the Volcano Templates and the Earthquake Templates into one large lapbook and I also made a few additional templates.
-I have made all the files available to download in one folder HERE.
+We combined the Volcano Templates and the Earthquake Templates into one large lapbook and I also made a few additional templates which you can download HERE.

 You can see below how large this lapbook is as the photos show how the lapbook opens out.

 First up are a selection of mini-books about the structure and layout of the Earth.
 This shutter book shows the different layers of the Earth.

 We did a small experiment with a hard boiled egg which I cut in half and showed the kids to help them understand the structure of the Earth’s layers.
 I took a picture of the egg and labelled it.